 Note: Keep in mind that if you do not complete the Math Placement Assessment and are placed in remedial-level math, registration for science courses and timely completion of any science-dependent major will be delayed/impacted.

-- Effective Summer 2020, First-time freshmen who have an ACT math sub-score of 29 or SAT math score of 680.
+- First-time freshmen who have an ACT math sub-score of 29 or SAT math score of 680.
 Students who meet this requirement will automatically place in MA 125 (Calculus I).

 - Incoming students who have earned college credit for a 100-level, college math course or higher with a grade of “C” or higher (excludes remedial college math and MA 110 – Finite Mathematics*).
-College credit must be earned from a regionally accredited 2-year or 4-year institution.
+College credit, including dual enrollment credit, must be earned from a regionally accredited 2-year or 4-year institution.
 Examples of 100-level math courses are Intermediate Algebra, Pre-Calculus Algebra, Pre-Calculus Trigonometry, Calculus, Calculus II, etc. If you’re unsure whether you are required to take the MPA, contact your academic advisor.

 - Students who have earned college credit for math based on having received qualifying AP, IB, AICE, or CLEP scores (excludes MA 180 – Statistics).
 Review the list of qualifying scores.

-If you have never taken a foreign language course, you do not need to take a foreign language placement test.
-You will begin with a 101 foreign language course.
+If you have never taken a world language course, you do not need to take a world language placement test.
+You will begin with a 101 world language course.

-It is recommended that you take a foreign language placement test if:
+It is recommended that you take a world language placement test if:

-- You have had one or more years of foreign language in high school (within the last two years)
+- You have had one or more years of world language in high school (within the last two years)

 - You wish to take courses in French, Spanish, German, and Chinese.

-If you wish to take courses in Arabic, Portuguese, Italian, or Japanese, please contact the Department of Foreign Languages and Literatures to ensure appropriate placement.
+If you wish to take courses in Arabic, Portuguese, Italian, or Japanese, please contact the Department of World Languages and Literatures to ensure appropriate placement.

-If your native language is French, German, or Spanish, you cannot take a beginning course in your foreign language for credit.
-It is recommended that you take the foreign language placement test to determine the appropriate level course to register for.
+If your native language is French, German, or Spanish, you cannot take a beginning course in your world language for credit.
+It is recommended that you take the world language placement test to determine the appropriate level course to register for.